 Generally speaking, with physical activity or exercise, as intensity increases duration can decrease and vice versa.
 This is always a good rule to keep in mind.
-How intense or how long you are able to spend doing this will depend on your circumstances and is something I will address in the summary.
+How intense or how long you are able to spend doing this will depend on your circumstances.
+This is something I will address in the summary.
 Before we get to that lets examine why physical activity and exercise help diabetes control.

 How PA and Exercise improve diabetes control